JaberBabaki/Allocation-of-resources-in-the-wireless-network/README.md

   - Introduction of Wireless Networks and Radio Resources
   - Categories of Wireless Networks and Taxonomy of Hot Topics Research Areas on Resource Allocation in Wireless Networks

-II- Techniques for Modeling and Analysis of Radio Resource Allocation in Wireless Networks 3- Convex Optimization
+* Techniques for Modeling and Analysis of Radio Resource Allocation in Wireless Networks
+  - Convex Optimization
-  4- Game Theory
+  - Game Theory

-III- Physical Layer Resource Allocation in Wireless Networks 5- General System Model and Preliminary Concepts
+* Physical Layer Resource Allocation in Wireless Networks
+  - General System Model and Preliminary Concepts
-  6- Power Control in Wireless Cellular Networks
+  - Power Control in Wireless Cellular Networks
-  7- Joint Power and Admission Control in Cellular Wireless Networks 8- Cell Association in Cellular Networks
+  - Joint Power and Admission Control in Cellular Wireless Networks
+  - Cell Association in Cellular Networks
-  9- Application of Game Theory in Physical Layer Resource Allocation in Wireless Networks 10- Joint Power and Admission Control in Cognitive Radio Network
+  - Application of Game Theory in Physical Layer Resource Allocation in Wireless Networks
+  - Joint Power and Admission Control in Cognitive Radio Network